sunbinnnnn/sunbinnnnn.github.io/source/_posts/openstack-helm离线部署.md

 ```
 CEPHKEY=`kubectl get secret -n rook-ceph rook-ceph-admin-keyring -ojsonpath='{.data.keyring}'|base64 -d|grep key|awk '{ print $3 }'`
 cat << EOF | sudo tee /tmp/libvirt_ceph.yaml
-# Note: This yaml file serves as an example for overriding the manifest
-# to enable additional externally managed Ceph Cinder backend.
-When additional
-# externally managed Ceph Cinder backend is provisioned as shown in
-# cinder/values_overrides/external-ceph-backend.yaml of repo openstack-helm,
-# below override is needed to store the secret key of the cinder user in
-# libvirt.
 ---
 conf:
   ceph: